mygulamali/mumineen_calendar_js/README.md

 `bundle exec middleman deploy`

 NB.
-The configuration file assumes that the SFTP login parameters for your wer server are already setup in you SSH config file (ie. `$HOME/.ssh/config`).
+The configuration file assumes that the SFTP login parameters for your web server are already setup in you SSH config file (ie. `$HOME/.ssh/config`).

 ## Testing